-The Group has deferred tax assets of N 8.5 billion as at 30 June 2016, which has arisen from historic tax losses, unutilised capital allowances and other deductible temporary differences.
-An assessment is required as to whether sufficient future taxable profits are likely to be generated to support the recoverability of the recorded deferred tax assets.
+The Group had recognized deferred tax assets of N 8.9 billion (2016:N8.6 billion) which arose from historic tax losses, unutilised capital allowances and other deductible temporary differences.
+An assessment is required as to when and whether sufficient future taxable profits are likely to be generated to support the recoverability of the deferred tax assets recognised.

-We focused on this area in our audit since the estimation of future taxable profits is inherently judgemental.
+We focused on this area due to the significant judgments involved in the estimation of future taxable profits.